essentialkaos/kaos-repo/README.md

 If you want to add a new package to the repository, be ready to look after it.
 It's physically impossible to maintain and keep fresh a large number of packages, especially if you don't use them somewhere.

 Also, [bibop](https://kaos.sh/bibop) tests are mandatory for all new packages.
-It's the only way to test if the package is okay and does not affect other packages in the repository. bibop recipe syntax is [easy to learn](https://github.com/essentialkaos/bibop/blob/master/COOKBOOK.md#readme), so don't be afraid of it.
+It's the only way to test if the package is okay and does not affect other packages in the repository. `bibop` recipe syntax is [easy to learn](https://github.com/essentialkaos/bibop/blob/master/COOKBOOK.md#readme), so don't be afraid of it.

-Also, please read our main [Contributing Guidelines](https://kaos.sh/contributing-guidelines#contributing-guidelines).
+Please find a minute to check out our main [Contributing Guidelines](https://kaos.sh/contributing-guidelines#contributing-guidelines).

 ### Deletion Policy

 Security is our first priority.
 We can't keep an outdated package in our repository for a long time.
-If a package spec were not updated for the several latest releases (especially with known vulnerabilities) of software, it would be deleted from the repository.
+If a package spec were not updated for the several latest releases (_especially with known vulnerabilities_) of software, it would be deleted from the repository.

 ### End-of-Support Schedule